SAP/wdio-qmate-service/reuse/doc.md

 <a name="nonUi5.assertion.expectAttributeToContain"></a>

 #### assertion.expectAttributeToContain(elem, compareValue, [attribute])
-Expects the attributes value of the passed element to be the compare value.
+Expects the attributes value of the passed element to contain the compare value.

 **Kind**: static method of [<code>assertion</code>](#nonUi5.assertion)